AlphaGit/alphas-manifesto-blog/_posts/2023/2023-07-13-postman-jsongrid.md

 From it, you're free to add any styles that you'd like (I personally like to reduce the fonts a little bit), and you're good to go!

 ![Visualization example]({{ site.baseurl }}/assets/2023-07-13-postman-jsongrid/visualization-example.jpg)

+**Update 2023-07-19:** Postman already provides a `responseBody` available variable that contains the response in text format, and JSonGrid can handle text types without issues at all.
+That means that we get simpler code and even non-JSON response parsing.
+How wonderful is that?